marmelab/react-admin/docs/Architecture.md

 };
 ```

-In a similar way, the `<Show>` component fetches a record and exposes it via a `RecordContext`.
-Inside the `<Show>` component, you can use the `useRecordContext` hook to access the record - for instance to display a map of the record location.
+Similarly, the `<Show>` component fetches a record and exposes it via a `RecordContext`.
+Inside the `<Show>` component, you can use the `useRecordContext` hook to access the record data.
+For example, you can use it to display a map of the record's location.

 ```jsx
 import { useRecordContext } from 'react-admin';